ahuacate/pve-medialab/README.md

 sudo systemctl restart deluge-web
 ```

-### 6.6 Setup Deluge
+### 5.6 Setup Deluge
 Browse to http://192.168.30.113:8112 to start using NZBget.
-Your Deluge default login details are (login:nzbget, password:tegbzn6789).
+Your Deluge default login details are password:deluge.
 Instructions to setup Deluge are [HERE]

 ---